gyromonotron/fastfoodcoding/003-image-resize-cloudfront-edge/cdk/README.md

 ## More information

-For more information about this project, please refer to the blog post at [fastfoodcoding.com](https://fastfoodcoding.com/docs/aws/resize-images-cloudfront-lambda-edge/).
+For more information about this project, please refer to the blog post at [fastfoodcoding.com: Resize images on CloudFront using Lambda@Edge (Python/Pillow)](https://fastfoodcoding.com/recipes/aws/image-resize/resize-on-request-cloudfront-edge/).